cKlee/ecpo/ecpo.md

         vann:preferredNamespacePrefix "ecpo" ;
         vann:preferredNamespaceUri "http://purl.org/ontology/ecpo#" ;
         dc:title "Enumeration and Chronology of Periodicals Ontology"@en ;
-        dc:description "Defines the common bibliographic terms for the description of enumeration and chronology of periodicals"@en .
+        dc:description "Defines the common bibliographic terms for the description of enumeration and chronology"@en .

 # Overview